 Here are the cars that offer few benefits other than being easy on your wallet.

 This model has won plenty of fans with its no-frills approach to motoring.
 It’s a credible compact SUV, with just the basic equipment.
 Unfortunately that includes its active safety kit - an area we don’t think you should have to compromise on.
 With a three-star out of five Euro NCAP safety rating, it’s a definite Don't Buy.

 It might be spacious and reasonably practical for its size, but there’s very little else to recommend about this small hatchback.
 It’s been on sale for far too long, and has fallen way behind the times, particularly in terms of safety.
 It’s one of the lowest scoring cars we’ve reviewed – avoid like the plague.

 How do we separate the good cars from the bad?

 When we test any car we leave nothing for granted and we never take a manufacturer at its word.
 Any new car launch comes with a string of claims about fuel economy, emissions, power and safety, and we put all of them to the test.

-When it comes to comfort and ease of use we trust our car experts with thousands of hours of driving experience in everything from the tiniest city car to the heftiest SUV to tell us whether a car is a pleasure or pain to drive.
-Each car is driven for over 500 miles on real roads and on bumpy test tracks that really put the suspension through its paces.
+A great car isn't all about safety.
+Our car testing experts have thousands of hours of driving experience in everything from the tiniest city car to the heftiest SUV.
+So, when it comes to comfort and ease of use, we trust them to tell us whether a car is a pleasure or pain to drive.
+Each car is driven for more than 500 miles on real roads and on bumpy test tracks that really put the suspension through its paces.

 Even the best car is no better than scrap metal if it's always breaking down.
-That's why we ask tens of thousands of motorists to tell us how reliable their card are.
-If a car is plagued with niggling faults or prone to breakdowns then it will be reflected in the score, because anything as expensive as a car should, at the very least, be reliable.
+That's why we ask tens of thousands of motorists to tell us how reliable their cars are.
+If a car is plagued with niggling faults or prone to breakdowns, then it will be reflected in its overall score, because anything as expensive as a car should, at the very least, be reliable.